 - The fourth step is to conceal the peskiest of them all, blemishes and acne scars.
-Using a concealer in these areas instead of a foundation makes your face look less cakey than when you use layers of foundation to cover blemishes.
+Using concealer in these areas instead of foundation makes your face look less cakey than when you use layers of foundation to cover blemishes.

 - Lastly, set your concealer with some setting powder on your sponge or brush.
 It prevents your concealer from creasing, especially around the eyes and nose.

 However, don’t ignore this precaution; if you have any skin condition like atopic dermatitis or psoriasis, speak to your doctor before applying concealer or any makeup over it.
 Sometimes with severe conditions, it’s better just to let your skin breathe!

 Now, we couldn’t possibly end our guide without giving you a few of our favourite tips and tricks.
 First, apply your concealer after your foundation.
 Not only does this look better, but you also don’t end up removing most of the concealer, unlike when you put it on under the foundation.

 Don’t try to skimp on quality when it comes to concealers!
 Take your time searching for one, but make sure you get one that works best for your skin so that it also looks the best on your skin!

 You can also use your concealer as an eye primer!
 It might work better than primers sold specifically for the eyes.
 They also protect your eyeshadows from spreading.
 Try finding a peach-toned concealer for your dark circles since they have blue or purple undertones and using a green-toned concealer on your blemishes to cancel out the red tones.